TO DIE FOR

 EXCERPT

-Fear clawed at Zoe's gut, fighting its way to the surface.
-Pringles of the monster she'd buried zinged beneath her skin, searching for a way out.
+Fear clawed at Zoe’s gut, fighting its way to the surface.
+Prickles of the monster she’d buried zinged beneath her skin, searching for a way out.

 Dead.
 She'd be dead.

-Could she keep her wits about her to remember how to use that skill?
-Besides, all the martial arts moves in the world couldn't win over a gun.
+Could she keep her wits about her and remember how to use those skills?
+Besides, all the martial arts moves in the world couldn’t win over a gun.
 She needed that weapon in her possession.

 Zoe gasped for breath, fighting hyperventilation.

-Denny's.
-That's where she could go.
+Burt’s Diner.
+That was where she could go.
 Open all night.
 Always someone there.
 A favorite place for cops.
-She'd grab a bite and order her thoughts, make a game plan.
+She’d grab a bite and order her thoughts—make a game plan.

-Zoe scanned the jumble of signs, looking for that familiar yellow one.
-Had she passed it yet?
-She'd been so upset she barely remembered leaving the precinct.
-Where the hell was she?
+Zoe scanned the jumble of signs, looking for that familiar red one.
+Have I passed it?
+She’d been so upset that she barely remembered leaving the station.
+Where the hell am I?
 Certainly not pointed toward home.
 She nearly wept with relief when she spied her beacon a block ahead.
 A Holiday Inn Express was across the street from it.
-That was an option she hadn't considered.
-She'd check in for the night, maybe two, get a room on the top floor and hole up until this was over.
+That was an option she hadn’t considered.
+She’d check in for a night—maybe two—get a room on the top floor and hole up until this was over.

 She snorted at her foolishness.
-Clearly, this was never going to be over...until one of them was dead.
-Zoe didn't plan on that being her.
+This was never going to be over—not until one of them was dead.
+Zoe didn’t plan on that being her.

-She eased into the parking lot and found a spot right next to the restaurant.
+She eased into the parking lot and found a spot next to the restaurant.
 Maybe luck was on her side tonight.
 Pulling in slow breaths to calm her shattered nerves, she cut the engine.
-Xavier didn't know where she lived.
-Chances were slim he'd recognize her on the street--as long as she kept her mouth shut.
-The encounter was an isolated incident, nothing more.
+Xavier didn’t know where she lived.
+Chances were slim he’d recognize her on the street—as long as she kept her mouth shut.
+The encounter had been an isolated incident.
 Why would Xavier care?
 He was rattling her to show he was a big man, nothing more.
 Old fears ran deep, though.
 Too deep.

 He knows where you work now.